Human geography: Population

 Population geography is the study of ways in which spatial variations in the distribution, composition, migration, and growth of populations are related to their environment or location.

 Settlement

 Settlement geography, including urban geography, is the study of urban and rural areas with specific regards to spatial, relational and theoretical aspects of settlement.
 That is the study of areas which have a concentration of buildings and infrastructure.
 These are areas where the majority of economic activities are in the secondary sector and tertiary sectors.
-In case of urban settlement, they probably have a high population density.

 Urbanism

 Urban geography is the study of cities, towns, and other areas of relatively dense settlement.
 Two main interests are site (how a settlement is positioned relative to the physical environment) and situation (how a settlement is positioned relative to other settlements).
 Another area of interest is the internal organization of urban areas with regard to different demographic groups and the layout of infrastructure.
 This subdiscipline also draws on ideas from other branches of Human Geography to see their involvement in the processes and patterns evident in an urban area.